Mentis123/data3-cisco-live/replit.md

   - **How**: Changed import from non-existent `animateScore` to existing `animateScoreCountUp` function, updated function call to target score element and pass score value
   - **Results**: Build error resolved, application should now start successfully
   - **Issues**: None - ready to test
+- [2025-01-27 13:30] Plan: Review and update all UI copy to align with new rotating dashboard design - update hero messaging, button labels, and descriptions to better reflect the AI-powered coaching experience and live leaderboard display
+- [2025-01-27 13:35] Done:
+  - **What changed**: Updated all UI copy across Home and Play pages to emphasize AI coaching partnership and rotating dashboard experience
+  - **How**: Revised hero messaging from "Challenge" to "AI-Powered Solution Challenge", updated button labels to "Start AI Coaching" and "Live Dashboard", enhanced AI coach introduction with emojis and encouraging tone, updated how-it-works to "Your AI Journey"
+  - **Results**: Copy now better reflects the collaborative AI experience and rotating dashboard concept, more engaging and encouraging tone throughout
+  - **Issues**: None - ready for user testing to see if messaging resonates

 ### Reflections
 - The rotating dashboard concept works well for booth displays - keeps content dynamic and engaging